OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 3. Granite Gaol: Targets one play and traps them inside a rock.
 Destroy the rock to prevent player from being knocked off.
 4. Titan's Heart: Destroy the heart.
 5. Weight of the Land: Targets 2 random players.
 Move out of AE before it goes off.

+### The Navel (Hard)

+1. Leap: Stay as far away from the center while still not being inside the red circle.
+2. Landslide: Avoid or get knocked off the platform.
+3. Bomb Boulders: Explode after set period of time, avoid.
+4. Granite Gaol: Targets one play and traps them inside a rock.
+Destroy the rock to prevent player from being knocked off.
+5. Titan's Heart: Destroy the heart.
+6. Weight of the Land: Targets 4 random players.
+Move out of AE before it goes off.

 ### The Pool of Tribute (Normal)